ravio/servicenow-serviceguru-update-set-auto-deployer/README.md

 Installation steps: https://youtu.be/MQENNl2y2Bs

-Also, see attached Installation steps and FAQ/Troubleshooting document.
+Also, see attached Installation steps and the FAQ/Troubleshooting document.

 Note: As this is a free tool, the developer or ServiceGuru assumes no liability w.r.t to the tool usage.